XilinxCannonFodderTeam/smart_lock/README.md

 This project is a smart door lock system based on MQTT, Flutter, Dlib and Ultra 96 boards.
 The APP side has the functions of adding devices, remote control, and video streaming.
 The device side can recognize strangers and take pictures and send back and support multi-user operations.
 The server side is responsible for operations such as communication between devices.

+> You can find the latest version in our [team repository](https://github.com/XilinxCannonFodderTeam/smart_lock)

 ## Quick Start

 The setup of this project has not been tested, so the correct execution is not guaranteed.
 It is recommended to directly download the entire project and configure the app, device and server side by step.